 I’ve been so excited to discover more about sensory play because it’s just that…play!
 If you can make learning feel like play then your toddler will be all in.

 For todays topic I’ll be talking about how we use flour for sensory activities.
-We did three pretty basic but oh so fun homemade activities that ignited curiosity in my little toddler.
+We did three pretty basic but oh so fun homemade flour experiments that ignited curiosity in my little toddler.

 But, before I go into more detail about our flour sensory play let’s talk about why sensory play is important for toddlers and the benefits of sensory play.